SaladDais/Hippolyzer/README.md

 * AISv3 wrapper?
 * Higher level wrappers for common things?
 I don't really need these, so only if people want to write them.
-* Highlight matched portion of message in log view, if applicable
-* * Remember deep filters and return a map of them, have message formatter return text ranges?
 * Move things out of `templates.py`, right now most binary serialization stuff lives there because it's more convenient for me to hot-reload.
 * Ability to add menus?